 Monuments and statues shape the Viennese cityscape and are popular (selfie) hotspots for many tourists.
 In addition, the Viennese have also grown fond of »their« stone witnesses. »We want to see our city from a new, unfamiliar perspective and find out what we can learn from it,« says Eugene Quinn from spaceandplace, who developed the program.
 For this, some statues were »brought to life« by austriaguides and chatted with the guests – very often giving away secrets.

-2017: Around the Imperial Palace
+2017: Imperial Palace and surrounding area

 There are countless monuments around the Hofburg.
 You can’t make up your mind with this abundance!

-Try again!
-Because there aren’t that many female statues on this area.
-Just two, to be precise: Empress Elisabeth of Austria (Sisi) and »Empress« Maria Theresa.
-After I never really »became comfortable« with Sisi in all these years, and I had already played Maria Theresa that year, it was clear to me which role I would slip into: that of the Archduchess of Austria, Queen of Bohemia and Hungary, Dalmatia, Croatia, Slavonia, Gallicia, Lodomeria, Duchess of Burgundy, Steyer, Carinthia and Crain, Grand Duchess of Transylvania etc. etc.
+After I never really »became comfortable« with Sisi all these years, it was clear to me which role I would slip into: into that of the Archduchess of Austria, Queen of Bohemia and Hungary, Dalmatia, Croatia, Slavonia, Gallicia, Lodomeria, Duchess of Burgundy, Steyer, Carinthia and Crain, Grand Duchess of Transylvania etc. etc., better known as Maria Theresa of Habsburg-Lorraine, Holy Roman Empress by marriage.

 Further contributors: